RAAFTAR1591/Tic-Tac-Toe/README.md

-This is a simple Tic Tac Toe web app using React Framework.
+This is a simple Tic Tac Toe web app using React Framework.kk